kosame-rs/kosame/README.md

 Kosame is an early prototype.
 There are many features and performance optimizations left to implement, including but not limited to:

 * Support for other database management systems.
 Currently, only PostgreSQL (using [`tokio_postgres`](https://docs.rs/tokio-postgres/latest/tokio_postgres/)) is supported.
-* A CLI for generating database migrations based on changes in the Kosame schema.
+* CLI for generating database migrations based on changes in the Kosame schema.
-* A CLI for generating a Kosame schema by introspecting a database.
+* CLI for generating a Kosame schema by introspecting a database.
-* Database mutations (i.e., `insert`, `update`, and `delete`).
-Currently, Kosame only supports read queries.
+* Formatter for table, query and statement macros
 * Support for more SQL expression syntax.
 * Alternative query runners, similar to the [`relationLoadStrategy` that Prisma offers](https://www.prisma.io/blog/prisma-orm-now-lets-you-choose-the-best-join-strategy-preview).
 * Type inference for bind parameters.